Frequently Asked Questions

 What if I am out of state?

-Many of our patients come from out of state for treatment.
-We can do in-person, phone, or video consultations, whether it is a new patient or follow up appointment.
-We always love to meet our patients in person, but many of our out of state patients choose to do video consultations, which is great because we can see your expressions while you are talking and make a better connection that way.
+Many of our clients come from out of state for treatment.
+We can do in-person, phone, or video consultations.
 It is important to have a local practitioner who can perform physical examinations if needed, and we can collaborate with your local doctor.

-Certain states in the US have laws against practice of naturopathic medicine, so that limits us from treating patients who live in those states.
+Certain states in the US have laws against practice of naturopathic medicine or have a history of litigation against naturopathic providers, so that limits us from treating patients who live in those states.
 Those states include Florida, Iowa, South Carolina, Tennessee, and Texas.
-If you live in one of those states, we cannot schedule a new patient consultation with you at this time, and we recommend contacting one of our colleagues who does accept patients from these states, Dr. Mark Janikula, at 831-475-2604.
-Dr. Janikula also has an expertise in homeopathic medicine for mental health.
+If you live in one of those states, we cannot schedule an initial consultation with you at this time.
+We recommend contacting a local mental health provider in your state, such as a holistic MD or psychiatric nurse practitioner.